OpenPrinting/libcups/cups/cupspm.md

 and values for that destination.
 The following names are predefined for various destination attributes:

-- "auth-info-required": The type of authentication required for printing to this
-  destination: "none", "username,password", "domain,username,password", or
-  "oauth".
 - "printer-info": The human-readable description of the destination such as "My Laser Printer".
 - "printer-is-accepting-jobs": "true" if the destination is accepting new jobs,